01 of 12

 A pegboard is a craft room storage essential, but don't limit yourself to bland, everyday white.
-Craft rooms deserve a bold hand with color and glamour, so extend the accent shade you've chosen through the space onto your organization tools.
+Craft rooms deserve a bold hand with color and glamour, so extend the accent shade you've chosen throughout the space onto your organization tools.
 Place of My Taste's glitzy pegboard reflects her gold-and-white-themed craft room—and it's the perfect spot to store paint, tools and washi tape.Continue to 5 of 12 below.

 05 of 12

 Incorporate Your Favorite Things

 When designing your dream craft room, consider the reasons you love to craft.
 Are you inspired by Totoro?
 Do you adore drawing characters from your favorite fandom?
 Or do you adore your favorite fixer-upper bloggers, who can transform vintage yard sale finds into works of art?
 Whatever strikes your crafting fancy, embrace it in your space.
 Blogger Home to Heather filled her room with antique finds so that she's never far from what she loves most.Continue to 6 of 12 below.